PJSalter/Rat-Invaders/README.md

 - Run `yarn` to install dependencies
 - Run `yarn` start for webpack to compile successfully
-- In the scr folder, locate the `index.html` file and open with live server to play the game in your browser
+- In the `scr folder`, locate the `index.html` file and open with live server to play the game in your browser